Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Notations and basic lemmas

 \noi for $k \in \N$.

-Let $L = \Dl -x \cdot \nabla$ be the Ornstein-Uhlenbeck operator.\footnote{For simplicity, we write the definition of the Ornstein-Uhlenbeck operator $L$ when $B = \R^d$.} Then, it is known that any element in $\mathcal H_k$ is an eigenfunction of $L$ with eigenvalue $-k$.
+Let $L = \Dl -x \cdot \nabla$ be the Ornstein-Uhlenbeck operator.
+Then, it is known that any element in $\mathcal H_k$ is an eigenfunction of $L$ with eigenvalue $-k$.
 Then, as a consequence of the hypercontractivity of the Ornstein-Uhlenbeck semigroup $U(t) = e^{tL}$ due to Nelson \cite{Nelson2}, we have the following Wiener chaos estimate \cite[Theorem~I.22]{Simon}.
-See also \cite[Proposition~2.4]{TTz}.

 \begin{lemma} Let $k \in \N$.
 Then, we have

 \noi for any $p \geq 2$ and any $X \in \H_{\leq k}$.

 \end{lemma}